Cavalier King Charles Spaniel

 Temperament

 With its sweet, gentle, loving nature, the Cavalier King Charles Spaniel is an extremely popular breed.
 Many consider it the ideal house dog.
 It is cheerful, affectionate, and friendly toward strangers and other dogs and animals.
-Cavaliers do well living with other dogs or with just one person and make ideal companions for both children and the elderly.
+Cavaliers do well living with other dogs or with just one person and make ideal companions for both children and seniors.
 The breed is fairly playful and easy to train but somewhat laid-back; its energy level is moderate.
 Not a big barker, the Cavalier is generally not a good watchdog or protection dog.
-It should be noted that these claims are a traditional and widely accepted generalization about the breed, and the behaviour of individual Cavaliers may differ.

 Caroline Coile The Editors of Encyclopaedia Britannica